 The program is a three year categorical program based at the American University of Beirut Medical Center, a regional tertiary care medical center.
 AUBMC is a pioneering center for undergraduate and graduate medical education with leading accredited programs in various specialties and subspecialties.
 The Department of Pediatrics and Adolescent Medicine has a multidisciplinary team of health specialists including general pediatricians and pediatric subspecialists who are dedicated to supervising and mentoring pediatric residents.
 The program is designed to ensure exposure to a wide pediatric and adolescent patient population in different settings including inpatient, outpatient and acute care.

-The program has educational agreements with two major health and academic institutions in Lebanon: Makassed General Hospital and the Central Military Hospital.
-Through these agreements, the program ensures exposure to a bigger and more diverse patient population.
+The program has educational agreements with one major health and academic institution in Lebanon: The Central Military Hospital.
+Through this agreement, the program ensures exposure to a bigger and more diverse patient population.
 The program is also seeking to expand its collaborations in Lebanon and abroad to create more educational, training and career opportunities for its trainees.

 Assistant Professor of Pediatrics